henrycatalinismith/11tysass/readme.md

 Double check your code against the example at the top of this readme.
 Each entry in the `files` array should have a line like `file: "style.scss"`.

-### `missing-out-file`

-This error code is generated when you pass a file to the plugin without an `outFile` value specified.
-Without this value, the plugin can still render your Sass, but doesn't know where to write the rendered CSS.

-Double check your code against the example at the top of this readme.
-Each entry in the `files` array should have a line like `outFile: "style.css"`.

 ### `plugin-error`

 This error code is generated when one of your [`plugins`](#plugins) throws an